One way to maximize server hardware is to configure the machine to deliver the best possible performance. You can...

-Of course, if it is possible to get better performance by adjusting a few BIOS settings, then that raises the question of why the manufacturer did not design the machine to use the best possible BIOS settings by default.
 In some cases, high-performance settings may affect the server's stability.
-In other cases, improving performance may increase the server's temperature, energy consumption, or both.
-In any case, you should always remember that additional performance may come at a price.
+In other cases, improved performance may increase the server's temperature, energy consumption, or both.
+Manufacturers seek to strike a balance between performance, energy use and reliability.
+You should remember that additional performance may come at a price.

-Before I discuss BIOS settings that can be adjusted, I need to point out that every server is different.
+Remember that every server is different.
 The make, model, architecture and age of a server all affect the BIOS settings that are available.
-As such, the settings that I will point out may not be available on every server.
+Some of the following settings may not be available on every server.

 Non-uniform memory access